hamdi-trikii/hamdi-trikii/README.md

 ###

-<p align="left">My name is Hamdi. and I am a Big Data student at ISIMS and a Front-End Developer. 🚀</p>
+<p align="left">My name is Hamdi, and I am a Big Data & Data Analysis student at ISIMS, and I am eager to apply my knowledge in real-world scenarios while continuously enhancing my skills in data science and machine learning. 🚀</p>

 ###